saltsmall/LWJGL-2D-Obstacle-Game-Project/README.md

 # Final AP Computer Science A Project
 This game features a 2D parkour platformer challenge that the player has to complete to win the game.
-It was developed with Java within the Eclipse Integrated Development Environment and with the Lightweight Java Game Library.
+It was developed with Java within the Eclipse Integrated Development Environment and with the Lightweight Java Game Library (library license info can be found below).

 # Lightweight Java Game Library License